Gloucester, Massachusetts: Politics

 Gloucester is a city, with a strong mayor-council system.
-The current mayor of Gloucester is Gregory P. Verga as of January 2022.
+The current mayor of Gloucester is Paul Lundberg as of January 2026.
 The Mayor is also reserved a seat on the School Committee.
 City offices are elected every two years (those ending with odd numbers).
 In 2007, over 40 people ran for the 15 elected seats in the city's government.

 The city is divided into five Wards, each split into two precincts: